 Nipple Areola Reconstruction

 The breast reconstruction process most often requires more than one surgery to achieve the final result.
 After the initial breast mound is created, these subsequent surgeries can work to refine the shape of the breast, improve symmetry, or restore normal breast characteristics such as the nipple and areola.
+Breast reconstruction patients from Washington, DC; Chevy Chase and Bethesda, MD; Arlington and Fairfax, VA; and beyond choose the experienced team at Center for Plastic Surgery for a variety of advanced cosmetic techniques.

 Additionally, as new techniques are available to recreate a more natural-looking, aesthetically pleasing breast shape, women who underwent breast reconstruction in the past might need or wish to have revision surgery to improve the results of their original surgery.